Wesley16838/frontend_interview/Behavior_Question/Introduction.md

 - Advantech - Frontend Intern
   - Optimized water treatment management dashboard to improve data visualization and analysis
   - Collaberated with Backend team and UI design team to create user-friendly panel
+  - Present project in the internation automation industial exhibtion
   - Led team to Win Summer Intern award and show our project in international industrial automation exhibition
   - What I learned ?
     - How to collaberate with full-time engineer as an intern